 Oxygen and Equinox by Andrew Gunn

-There comes a time when a man’s quest for knowledge coincides with a lull in his office work, and this double helix of idleness gives him time to pose himself and his colleagues such questions as “Are there any words with more than one X?” and indeed “Are there any words with more than one Q?”.
+There comes a time when a man’s quest for knowledge coincides with a lull in his office work.
+This double helix of idleness gives him time to pose himself and his colleagues such questions as "Are there any words with more than one X?" and indeed "Are there any words with more than one Q?".

 Not so fast—there are rules.